adamluckydo/ontology/Buddhism.md

 ### Awakening

-I am not yet an awakened being, so it's a bit ridiculous of me to try to explain what awakening is like, especially given that even awakened people find it nigh impossible to clearly convey what it's like to people who don't already understand.
-However, I've read a _lot_ about it, so I'll try to contour the lines around this very real and distinct phenomenon, and point to some resources that can describe it even better.
+It's nigh impossible to convey the phenomenology of "awakening" to people who don't already understand it.
+Yet it is a very real and distinct phenomenon, so I'll try to contour some lines around it here, and point to some external resources that describe it in even more detail.

 Technically, in Buddha Dharma, there are four stages of awakening, defined by ten fetters that must each be broken to reach full liberation, but for our purposes we'll just go with the first stage.
 This initial awakening, known as "stream entry", is what most people are referring to when you hear the word "enlightenment".